siderolabs/talos/docs/content/configuration/userdata.md

 #### ExtraArgs

-Kubeadm.Extraargs contains an additional list of arguments that can be passed into kubeadm.
+``Kubeadm.extraArgs`` contains an additional list of arguments that can be passed into kubeadm.

 ```yaml
 services: